donRumata03/Conspects/README.md

 Those things can drastically boost your performance at writing electronic conspects.

 Basically, typical workflow is as following:
 - Write some code in latex editor.
-Optionally - use its recompiling-on-fly features.
+Optionally - use its recompiling-on-fly features to see what you are typing.
 - Just run python script ``./deploy.py``.
-It will:
+It will do all these things do you:
   - Compile changed conspect source files
+  - Perform a clean-up by removing cache files generated while compilation
   - For each committing group - ``git add`` it; ``commit`` with respective message;
   - ``git push`` the commits to ``origin/master`` branch